Ell06arch/CareCode/README.md

 # **Predicting Postpartum Depression Risk with Machine Learning**
 Postpartum depression (PPD) affects about 1 in 7 mothers globally, yet in many settings, fewer than half of cases are detected early due to limited screening and persistent stigma.
-I set out to explore a simple question: I set out to explore a simple question:
+I set out to explore a simple question:

 > *Can routinely collected maternal health and social factors predict who is likely to develop PPD six months after childbirth?*

 This work looks at how early patterns in mothers' health and environment could guide timely follow-up and support not to replace care but to make it more proactive.